 - Applicants can receive a maximum of 2 leave term grants (students are eligible for senior honors thesis grants even if they have received 2 leave term grants).

 - Students MUST be working directly with a Dartmouth College faculty mentor on the research.
 This generally includes faculty at the Geisel School of Medicine/DHMC, Tuck School of Business, and Thayer School of Engineering.
 Please contact Undergraduate Research if you have questions about your advisor's eligibility to supervise your research.
 Students doing research with faculty at other (non-Dartmouth) institutions are not eligible for research grants.

 - Grants cannot be used for tuition or instruction at Dartmouth or elsewhere.

 - In general, grants are not awarded for travel to countries on the U.S. State Department travel warning list.
-If you are applying for funding to travel to a country or region under a U.S. State Department warning, a Travel Waiver is required, and application for a waiver must be submitted at least three weeks prior to travel.
+If you are applying for funding to travel to a country or region under a U.S. State Department warning, a Travel Waiver is required, and application for a waiver must be submitted at the same time as the grant application materials are submitted.

 - Priority for leave term funding will go to sophomores and juniors (this includes the summer between junior and senior year).